-It would be an understatement to say that I am a book lover–I devour them.
-In 2015 I read (or listened to) no less than 58 books, which comes to roughly 5 books per month.
+It would be an understatement to say that I’m a book lover.
+(I devour them.)
+In 2015, I read (or listened to) no less than 58 books, which comes to roughly 5 books per month.

 For the most part, I gravitate to non-fiction because, for me, learning is the point of reading.
 I do also have a problem with suspension of disbelief, so that doesn’t bode well for many fictional story lines.

 On the other hand, non-fiction always delivers.
 Even when I don’t agree with an author’s perspective, I always come away with new and interesting ideas.
 I enjoy challenging my own thinking, and non-fiction helps me do that.

 Many fiction-lovers tell me they prefer it because it allows them to escape their own reality and enter a world of fantasy, sort of like watching a movie.
 To them, this distraction from the real world’s demands is relaxing.

 My love for reading prompted me to start a book club last year.
 The reason I started one instead of joining an existing one was that non-fiction book clubs are hard to come by, and the ones that do exist tend to focus on a single author or subject.
 My interests are far reaching and the focus of most clubs seemed too limiting.

 It’s hard to believe that last night marked the 1-year anniversary of the Living Upp Book Club.
 While attendance has been mixed (sometimes the table is full of people excitedly sharing their thoughts and sometimes it’s just me and one other person) the work involved with planning and organizing has been absolutely worthwhile.